What sets apart the best apps for learning German?

 Android: Babbel German on Google Play

 If playful graphics are not your thing, the Babbel app might be exactly what you are looking for.
 It features a very slick and streamlined design where users of Google services will feel right at home.
-In addition to its professional look, it is also very lightweight, making it one of the fastest apps on this list.
+In addition to its professional look, it is also very lightweight, making it not only one of the best apps for learning German but also one of the fastest apps.

 At first startup the app gets immediately down to business.
 Initially the only choice you have is to identify yourself as a beginner or an advanced learner then you are immediately thrown into the first course.